mikepierce/GNU-bc-Functions/README.md

 The functions are split into two files:
-`functions.bc` containing simple “pure” functions, and `routines.bc` containing functions that I’ve found useful in practice as a math instructor.
+`functions.bc` containing simple “pure” functions, and `routines.bc` containing functions that I’ve found useful in practice as an instructor.
-Generically, the stuff in `functions.bc` print nothing, only returning values, and the stuff in `routines.bc` print out information.
+Generically, the functions in `functions.bc` print nothing and return a value, and the functions in `routines.bc` print out stuff.
 Note that files like these can be loaded automatically by bc by setting this environment variable: